Scientific Fish Collection Permit

 Anyone who is 19 years of age or older can apply for a Scientific Fish Collection Permit

 - Know the full legal names of other individuals conducting work under this permit

-- Be able to identify the Sampling Locations being listed for in the application (MOE Region, Waterbody, Watershed Code, etc)
+- Be able to identify the Sampling Locations listed in the application (MOE Region, Waterbody, Watershed Code, etc.)